THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 Let’s say you’ve been using QuickBooks for quite some time.
 In 10 years, having just 3 users who are opening and closing a file twice per day (because you know… it crashes sometimes) means there were over 15,000 opportunities for something to go wrong.

 If your file is larger than the sizes already mentioned, your file is at greater risk because it runs more slowly.
-More time opening, saving, and closing means more exposure to the problems previously discussed here.
-If we include bad user habits, like not exiting at the end of the day, leaving transactions open and incomplete, we see even more corruptions and broken links.
+More time opening, saving, and closing means more exposure to these risks.
+If we include bad user habits, such as not closing QuickBooks at the end of the day, leaving transactions open and incomplete, we see even more corruptions and broken links.

 One indicator for this kind of issue is the number of DB File Fragments.
 See Graphic 1.
 File Fragments are when QuickBooks has started saving packets of data in non-adjacent space on the hard drive.
 The more spread out the related packets are, the slower the performance of QuickBooks.
 There is a simple way to reduce or eliminate the file fragments – see the section at the end of this article.